When and how did Short Sales become such a major player in home selling in the past 10-15 years?

 From 2003 to 2006, we experienced increasing rates in homes for sale.
 Inventory was high, but so were sales.
 Rising home valuations created large amounts of equity in homes, which owners tapped into to finance consumer spending.
 Additionally, mortgage programs and loans were made readily available through sub-prime mortgages and other programs.
 This allowed more individuals to be able to become homeowners with as little as zero down payment.

-Fortunately, short sales and foreclosures have continued to decline and are no longer dominating the listings and sales.
+Fortunately, short sales and foreclosures have continued to decline and are no longer dominating the listings and sales (for now).
 They may, however, still be the only option for sellers.

 Are you underwater on your mortgage and short sale is the only way out?
 Here is some information about your short sale options.